-Well, that was a good reason why Timothy should continue in the things he had learnt; but Paul adds another reason:
+That was a good reason why Timothy should continue in the things he had learnt; but Paul adds another reason:

-"And (knowing) that from a child thou hast known the Holy Scriptures."
+"Knowing that from a child thou hast known the Holy Scriptures."

 How was this a reason for holding fast?

 "Which are able to make thee wise unto salvation."